‘Project Runway’ 2017 Recap: Episode 6 — Models Off Duty

 Tim’s Critiques

-Tim came in with the models to check out the looks, so far.
+Tim came in with the models to check out the looks so far.
 Tim said Kentaro’s look is very much him and his model.
 For Shawn, Tim was worried about the top being too dressy for the pants.
 Tim told Ayana that the stars look like stickers.
 He said the letters on the arm for Claire’s look are scaring him.
 Tim is surprised by the other side of Samantha’s model and was excited to see this combination.
 He said the green is a commitment for Kenya, as he said it could turn into a long green bean and did not see fashion.
 He told her that she needed to raise the bar.

 Back To Work

 After Tim’s critiques, the models had their fittings.
 Shawn continued to hate on the other designers, as she said she would not wear anything that Samantha has made.
 Meanwhile, she can’t work or do anything unless Claire helps her.
 Kenya thinks Claire could make amazing clothes, but not if she always has to help her sister.
-Michal was not liking is look and Margarita was doubting herself as the night came to an end.
+Michal was not liking his look and Margarita was doubting herself as the night came to an end.

 It’s Runway Day

 The designers headed back to the workroom, as they had time to finish up their looks.
 Claire decided to help Shawn finish her look and had to change her own look to get it finished.
-The designers all finished their looks, as they talked crap about each other the entire time.
+The designers all finished their looks and talked crap about each other the entire time.
 Tim Gunn came in and they headed off to the runway on Project Runway 2017.

 We LOVE seeing @georginachapman back in the judge's chair! ❤️ pic.twitter.com/9WBck49BgL